top of page

 • gradual improvement over 1–2 weeks

-Healing is inevitable even without treatment because the body eventually reforms the protective tissue layer.
+Healing is inevitable even without treatment because the body eventually reforms the protective soft tissue layer.
 But because the pain is so intense, help with pain control is usually required.

 How Is a Dry Socket Diagnosed?